survivejs/react-book/application-deployment.md

 > Important!
 Remember to add both files to your HTML file, or you will get the error: `Uncaught ReferenceError: webpackJsonp is not defined`.

+The CommonsChunkPlugin is one of the “mystery” parts of Webpack.
+It is very powerful, but it can be difficult to understand how to use it, and what it actually does.
+Well, the job of the CommonsChunkPlugin is to grab chunks (your javascript files, css files etc.) and merge them into bundles.
+In the example above we chose to put the react chunk, with all its chunky children, into a “vendors” bundle that we gave the filename “vendors.js”.

 XXX: explain what CommonsChunkPlugin is and why it is used here